Carrillo9Ana/Carrillo9Ana/README.md

   <a href="linkedin.com/in/acarrillo9724/" target="_blank">LinkedIn</a>
 </p>

-<p align="center">I'm a Full Stack Web Developer and recent graduate of <a href="https://lambdaschool.com/" target="_blank">Lambda School</a>, currently looking to join a company who needs a passionate software developer.</p>
+<p align="center">I'm a Full Stack Web Developer and recent graduate of <a href="https://lambdaschool.com/" target="_blank">Lambda School</a>, currently looking to join a company who needs a passionate Software Developer.</p>

 ---